Kingfield Pops

 How does Kingfield Pops spend its money?

 Kingfield Pops directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Kingfield Pops tax-deductible?